Time present and time past

 Statement

 Engaging with ideas of time, memory and landscape I explore notions of entangled pasts, present and futures.
-Through drawing, painting and sculpture my perceptions of these evolving, entwined, sensory relationships are explored.
+Through drawing, painting, print and sculpture my perceptions of these evolving, entwined, sensory relationships are explored.

 Process to me is key.
 Focusing on sensory qualities of materiality allows me to integrate a sense of meaning to each of the processes I choose to work with.
 The time I spend walking in landscape capturing conscious and unconscious interactions through my mobile mobile, simple sketchbook observations and autographic mark making creates the foundation for my studio practice.